COVID-19 Mental Health

 Services can be accessed by people who are already experiencing mental health issues as well as people who may be struggling with the new social distancing and self-isolation restrictions.

-Health Innovation Manchester is supporting the implementation of the proven digital innovations identified for roll-out across Greater Manchester.
+Health Innovation Manchester is working on capturing the benefits and outcomes capture for the proven digital innovations identified for roll-out across Greater Manchester.

 - Kooth – an online counselling and emotional wellbeing platform for children and young people.
-Currently limited to Bolton, Manchester, Oldham, Rochdale, Trafford and Wigan and will be extended to Bury, Salford, Stockport and Tameside by May 2020.
+Click here to read more.

 - BlueIce – an evidenced-based app to help young people manage their emotions and reduce urges to self-harm.
 This app has launched and is available from a clinician working in CAMHS (child and adolescent mental health services).